aajfranklin/Click-And-Roll/README.md

 Not all 4487 players have photos available through the basketball-reference image API.
 The placeholder is just a fallback for players without photos.

+The placeholder image is [generic person silhouette 16](http://getdrawings.com/generic-person-silhouette#generic-person-silhouette-16.jpg) from [Get Drawings](http://getdrawings.com/).

+### What does the star next to some seasons mean?

+That means the player was an All-Star that season.

+### Why do player names sometimes not highlight?

+Sometimes you will recognise an NBA player's name, but Click and Roll won't.
+The name might be:

+- Spelled or capitalised wrong on the web page
+- Punctuated wrong.
+Click and Roll is picky - it wants JJ Redick, not J.J.
+Redick.
+On the flipside, it wants P.J.
+Tucker, not PJ Tucker.
+It all comes down to how the NBA records the player's official name.
+- A nickname.
+Click and Roll doesn't recognise nicknames, with a couple of exceptions for Steph Curry, Magic Johnson.
+Let me know if you want specific nicknames added!
+- Split over multiple html elements, which makes it difficult to recognise.
+You might notice this when a player's name is split across two lines.

 ### Who designed the Click and Roll icon?

 Two icons by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com were used to create the Click and Roll icon.
 They are the [basketball icon](https://www.flaticon.com/free-icon/basketball_167739#term=basketball&page=1&position=2) and [cursor icon](https://www.flaticon.com/free-icon/cursor_99173#term=cursor&page=1&position=3).
 These were combined and edited to form the final icon.